OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/query.md

 ll-cli search calculator
 ```

-This command returns the info of all apps whose `appid` (appid is the app's unique identifier) contains the keyword "calculator", including the complete `appid`, application name, version, CPU architecture and descriptions.
+This command returns the info of all apps whose `appid` (appid is the app's unique identifier) contains the keyword "calculator", including the complete `appid`, application name, version, CPU architecture and description.

 Here is the output: